The Growing Need for SCADA Security

 What Measures Can Stop Hackers?

-There are a few different cyber security measures that can be taken in order to protect your SCADA system.
+There are several cybersecurity best practices that can help protect your SCADA system.
 For example, you can use encrypted configuration power meters.
 Encryption makes the hacker’s job much more difficult.

 Using digital signature technology is another form of protection.
 This means that operators must are required to use a matching signature in order to get the data they need.
 Using a strong password is a must.
 For a four-character password, it only takes an average of four minutes for hackers to break through the system.